Dvsmp/automatic-enigma/README.md

 # automatic-enigma
 Simple web based voting app, using K8s and Docker.
+Also a simple AWS pipeline build.